pinfinity/pinfinity_co/_content/3-books/page.md

 ---
-title: Pinfinity iBooks for Medical Education
+title: Current Pinfinity Multi-Touch Books
-description: "Bring medical education to new heights with multi-touch books.
-You have to admit, these books are cool in a geeky sort of way."
+description: "We can bring medical education to new heights with multi-touch books.
+And, you have to admit, these books are cool in a geeky sort of way."
+social_type: website
+social_title: "Pinfinity's Currently Published Multi-Touch Textbooks"
+social_description: "Pinfinity is bringing medical and surgical education to new heights with multi-touch textbooks.
+You have to admit, these books are cool in a geeky sort of way, and represent an awesome new way to learn."
+media_image: "/assets/img/pinfinity-social-300.png"
-page_intro: "Bring medical education to new heights with multi-touch books.<br /><span class='sub'>You have to admit, these books are cool in a geeky sort of way.</span>"
+page_intro: "We can bring medical education to new heights with multi-touch books.<br /><span class='sub'>You have to admit, interactive textbooks are cool in a geeky sort of way.</span>"
 page_id: "books"
 _template: page
 ---